TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Tutorial.md

 ## Project Set-Up

-### Color Space

-As discussed in [Lighting](Raymarching/Lighting.md), we should use a Linear color space, instead of a Gamma one.

 ### Image Effects

 We set up our Clouds rendering as a Unity Image Effect Component on the Camera